openshift/installer/Documentation/install/rhel/installing-workers.md

 $ journalctl -u kubelet.service
 ```

-NOTE: PolicyKit requires the user to be in a relevant group with access to the journal.
+Note: PolicyKit requires the user to be in a relevant group with access to the journal.
 By default, Red Hat provides the groups `adm` and `systemd-journal` for this purpose.
 The command may also be run as the root user.

 To ensure the service starts on each boot run the command: